 3. Improved muscle endurance

 Along with enhancing your overall strength levels, you’ll also find that you have better muscular endurance.
-Now, this does not mean you’ll be better prepared to run a marathon for example.
+This doesn’t mean you’ll be better prepared to run a marathon.
 What you need to keep in mind is that creatine only helps with intense muscle contractions.
 In other words, if you are using your anaerobic system, then you will benefit.

 So you will notice improved endurance levels at high-intensity levels.
 Meaning, rather than doing 3 sets of 5 with your squats, you may be able to do 5 sets.

-This again factors into how much total volume you are able to perform and the results that come about because of it.
+This again factors into the total volume you can perform and the results that follow.

 4. Increased lean muscle mass

 Finally, the last benefit you’ll notice when using creatine is that you have an increased level of lean muscle mass.
-All of the above factors, working together provided you follow a proper nutrition program that has you in a hypercaloric state are going to help you ensure that you are able to build lean muscle mass better than without creatine supplementation3.
+All of the above factors working together are going to help ensure you can build lean muscle mass better than without creatine supplementation .

 Who Should Use Creatine?

 Creatine is best going to support, as noted above, those who are doing intense forms of exercise.
-Think weight lifting, sprint training, stop and go sports (hockey, basketball, football, etc.) or any other activity that requires short bursts of all-out intensity.
+Think weight lifting, sprint training, stop and go sports, or any other activity that requires short bursts of all-out intensity.

-Endurance athletes – long distance runners, cyclists, swimmers, and so forth, are not going to benefit much from using creatine.
+Endurance athletes such as long-distance runners, cyclists, swimmers, and so forth, are not going to benefit much from using creatine.
 They may use it if they like, but the chances they see many benefit from it are quite low.